Paycheck Calculator and Form W-4

 W-4 Form

-This page covers managing and understanding your federal tax withholding per paycheck via form W4.
-Use this Paycheck/W4 Calculator to estimate, calculate and create your form W4.
+This page covers managing and understanding your federal tax withholding per paycheck via Form W-4.
+Use this paycheck and W-4 calculator to estimate, calculate, and create your form W-4.
+Keep these instructions open to assist you in the process or contact us.

-Most refunds result from too much tax withholding, so you can keep more of your hard-earned money now by understanding this vital information.
+Most refunds are the result of too much tax withholding, so you can keep more of your hard-earned money now by understanding this vital information.

-The w4forms Paycheck Calculator answers these important W-4 tax planning questions.
+The paycheck and W-4 calculator answers these important W-4 tax planning questions.

 • What will my tax withholding per paycheck or pay period be?